numericalalgorithmsgroup/NAGPythonExamples/local_optimisation/SOCP/Readme.md

 ## Portfolio Optimisation using Second Order Cone Programming (SOCP)

-A walk-through of modelling techniques in portfolio optimization using second-order cone programming in the NAG Library.
+This demonstration is a walk-through of modelling techniques in portfolio optimization using second-order cone programming in the NAG Library.
 Models in portfolio optimization include

 * quadratic programming (efficient frontier)
 * quadratically constrained quadratic programming (tev portfolio)